Click Here for Our Recommended Antivirus for Your Device

 What is Emo Subculture?

-Emo fashion is unique in its own way.
-Their appearance includes tight t-shirt and jeans, long straight hair (black dyed), with dark eyeliner around their eyes.
+Emo fashion is unique in its way.
+Their appearance includes a tight t-shirt and jeans, long straight hair (black dyed), with dark eyeliner around their eyes.
 The best part was the hairstyle.

 The long hair covered more than 50% of their face.
-They wore a thick-rimmed glass, with black wristbands and black fingernails.
+They wore thick-rimmed glass with black wristbands and black fingernails.
 Sneakers and studded belts were common.

 Though emo subculture gained huge popularity in its initial phase, it faced a lot of controversies due to a stronger emphasis on emotional expression.
-It is because of this, people started stereotyping emo subculture with angst, depression, shyness, highly emotionally sensitive and self-harm.
+Because of this, people started stereotyping emo subculture with angst, depression, shyness, highly emotionally sensitive and self-harm.

 Nevertheless, emo subculture is still prevalent in most of the USA.
 Though it faced a decline in the year 2010, the revival of underground emo emerged.